mbrsagor/bishasto/README.md

 - Celery 5.2.3
 - postgres 12.5

-The following steps will walk you thru installation on a Mac.
+The following steps will walk you through installation on a Mac.
 Linux should be similar.
 It's also possible to develop on a Windows machine, but I have not documented the steps.
-If you've developed django apps on Windows, you should have little problem getting up and running.
+If you've developed Django apps on Windows, you should have little problem getting up and running.

 ##### Create database